Updated: Aug 12

 They are safer for use with less risk to TSS

-Less to pack when traveling.
+Less to pack when travelling.

-For advice on choosing the right menstrual cup, click here
+For advice on choosing the right menstrual cup, click here.

 · Menstrual disks

-They can be difficult to insert at first but just like cups, practice makes perfect.
+They can be difficult to insert at first, but just like cups, practice makes perfect.

-They are not reusable so you will need backup.
+They are not reusable, so you will need backup.

 · Period bathers